 2. Use Email

 Building an email list is also very important.
 Small business owners can send out weekly newsletters to their customers with special promotions embedded in the mail.
+Use Email and various email search tools will help you bring benefits with developing your business and generating new leads.
 They can even use it in conjunction with localized SEO content from their websites.

 3. Network, Network, Network